gloria1798/backend-test-2.0/Readme.md

 6. As a "Seller User", You may list and view your "buy orders".
 You may changue the order's status from "created" to "confirmed", and from "confirmed" to "dispatched".
 Each order must have: product sku, product quantity and delivery information.
 When you change an order to dispatched status, the ecommerce microservice notify the delivery microservice through delivery creation endpoint provided by the delivery microservice api.
 7. As a "Marketplace User", You may "cancell" an order only if the status is different to "confirmed".
 In case an order is cancelled the available stock of the products must be increased.
 8. As a "Marketplace Administrator", You may list, view and "cancell" orders.
-9. As any kind of user you must see the current status of an onder.
+9. As any kind of user you must see the current status of an order.
 The posible statuses are: "created", "confirmed", "dispached" and "delivered".
 The "delivered" status is triggered by the delivery microservices trough a webhook.
 That means the ecommerce microservice must provide an authenticated endpoint what will be registered in other microservices to notify when an order is delivered (or any other delivery status of an oder)

 #### delivery microservice